Deborah O'Neill: Political career

+O'Neill would go on to serve, primarily, in federal politics.
+Her main areas of activity having been the policy areas of small business, finance and corporations, women's rights and education.
+She is connected to the conservative right flank of the Labor party, a member the "shoppies" faction, backed by the Shop, Distributive and Allied Employees Association, along with senior Labor figures including Don Farrell and Jacinta Collins.

 State politics

-O'Neill began her political life in New South Wales, challenging the Liberal Party's Chris Hartcher for the seat of Gosford in the state election of 2003, reducing his margin to 272 votes.
+Her political life began in New South Wales state politics, challenging the Liberal Party's Chris Hartcher for the seat of Gosford in the state election of 2003, reducing his margin to 272 votes.
 She challenged Hartcher again in the 2007 NSW election, this time in the newly created seat of Terrigal, but was defeated.

 National politics

-Entering Federal Politics, O'Neill was chosen as Labor candidate for Robertson gaining preselection over incumbent Labor member, Belinda Neal.
+Entering federal politics, O'Neill was chosen as Labor candidate for Robertson gaining preselection over incumbent Labor member, Belinda Neal.
 She went on to win the seat for Labor at the 2010 Australian federal election, defeating the Liberal candidate Darren Jameson, and increasing Labor's margin by 1 point.
-She served with Labor under Prime Minister Julia Gillard, joining Committees Health and Ageing and on Education and Employment.
-At the 2013 election, O'Neill suffered a 4-point swing against her, being defeated by the Liberals' Lucy Wicks.
-Her legacy from this time in office being the construction of a cancer clinic for the local region.
+She served with Labor under Prime Minister Julia Gillard, joining Committees for Health and Ageing; for Education and Employment; and Chairing the Committee on Corporations and Financial Services, at the behest of then assistant treasurer, Bill Shorten At the 2013 election, O'Neill suffered a 4-point swing against her, being defeated by the Liberals' Lucy Wicks.
+Her legacy from this time in office was the construction of a cancer clinic for the local region.

 Senate career

-Becoming a Senator, in 44th Parliament
+Becoming a Senator, 44th Parliament

 O'Neill re-entered the Parliament of Australia a few weeks after the 2013 election, only as a Senator for NSW.
 This followed Bob Carr's resignation from the Senate on 24 October 2013, both of that term and the following six-year term.
 As vacant Senate positions are filled by the respective state or territory, the matter was resolved by a joint sitting of NSW Parliament, which took four minutes, with the President of the Legislative Council appointing O'Neill to the Senate, in the term which had begun on 1 July.
 O'Neill joined the Senate on the opposition benches of the 44th Parliament of Australia serving on the Joint Standing Committee on Foreign Affairs, Defence and Trade.
 Her anticipated six-year term did not eventuate due to the double dissolution of parliament in 2016.
+While serving as Senator for NSW, O'Neill has also been made Labor's duty Senator for the divisions of Farrer, Lyne, Hume, Parkes, Calare and Riverina.